Classification of distributed binary labeling problems: Logarithmic upper bounds

 \begin{theorem} Any problem that is not of type \tI, \tII, \tIII, \tIV, \tV{} or \tVI{} has complexity $O(\log n)$. \end{theorem}

-To prove Theorem \ref{thm:log-upper} we define the concept of \emph{resilience}, a family of problems called \emph{hypergraph matching} and a further family of problems that we simply call \emph{special problems}.
-In Lemma \ref{calim2section6} we will show that all problems that we have not yet covered in previous sections are resilient or they are contained in the hypergraph matching family or in the family of special problems.
-Later, in Section~\ref{ssec:-resilupperbound}, we will show that resilient problems are solvable in $O(\log n)$ rounds, and finally in Section~\ref{ssec:-specialproblems} we show that all problems in the other two families can also be solved in $O(\log n)$ rounds.
+To prove Theorem \ref{thm:log-upper}, we first introduce the concept of \emph{resilience}, and three families of binary labeling problems: \emph{bipartite matching}, \emph{hypergraph matching}, and \emph{edge grabbing}.
+In Lemma \ref{calim2section6} we will show that all problems that we have not yet covered in previous sections are resilient or they are contained in one of the three families.
+Later, in Section~\ref{ssec:-resilupperbound}, we will show that resilient problems are solvable in $O(\log n)$ rounds, and finally in Sections \ref{ssec:bipartite-matching}--\ref{ssec:edge-grabbing} we show that all problems in the three families can also be solved in $O(\log n)$ rounds.